 We are proud to share the process behind creating the Philanthropist Briefcase in Seattle, Washington.
-Over the last couple years of working with Filson it is amazing to understand that since they started in 1897 their approach hasn’t changed with their infamous quote – “Might as well have the best.”
+Over the last couple years of working with Filson it is amazing to understand that since they started in 1897 their approach hasn’t changed.

 It has been incredible to see that a 100 year old tag line is still relevant to people that want the best product and are also glad when that product has a purpose.
 After several years of supporting the opportunities that communities create to sustain themselves our Uganda Project with Filson is a testament to people wanting the best.